Pickens Plan: Wind power status and potential

 Wind power had been experiencing exponential growth in the United States for several years when Pickens announced his plan.

 Wind power in Texas grew very rapidly, 2400% from 1999 to 2007.
 In another large state, California, wind generation increased by 48% in the same period.
 The cost of wind power generation has decreased by about 80% over the last 20 years because of technological advances and is now cost-competitive with other energy sources.
 Wind-generated electricity can be produced at 5 to 6 cents per kWh.

 A yardstick used to determine locations with high potential wind energy production is referred to as Wind Power Density (WPD).
 It is a calculation relating to the effective force of the wind at a particular location, frequently expressed in terms of the elevation above ground level over a period of time.
 It takes into account wind velocity and mass.
 Color coded maps are frequently prepared for a particular area described, for example, as "Mean Annual Power Density at 50 Meters."
 The results of the above calculation are entered into an index developed by the National Renewable Energy Laboratory and referred to as "NREL CLASS."
 The larger the WPD calculation, the higher it is rated by class.

-The Pickens Plan calls for increasing the installed wind power capacity by at least a factor of ten from its 2008 level by 2018.
+The Pickens Plan called for increasing the installed wind power capacity by at least a factor of ten from its 2008 level by 2018.
 This would tap only a small fraction of total U.S. wind power potential, which is estimated to be as much as 16 times more than the year-2005 electricity demand in the United States.